 Patricia Shone was born in Scotland but grew up in South Devon where she met clay at school.
-After studying ceramics in London, finances and a love of food led her into working as a chef both there and in Italy.
-Eventually the cooking took her to Skye where she returned to potting and where she has remained for twenty years.
+After studying ceramics in London, finances and a love of cooking led her into work as a chef both there and in Italy.
+Eventually, this took her to Skye where she returned to potting and where she has remained for over twenty years.

-Patricia uses techniques in her clay work which reflect these processes.
+Patricia has developed techniques in her clay work which reflect these processes.
 The pieces are hand formed by texturing and stretching.
-Sometimes by throwing, sometimes carving from solid lumps.
-Colours are achieved with oxides, slips and glazes but most of all by the firing processes and different clay bodies.
+Sometimes by throwing, sometimes carving, all from solid lumps.
+The muted colours are achieved with oxides, slips and glazes but most of all by different clay bodies and the firing processes.

 “I want the natural forms, colours and textures of the work to engage the viewer with a landscape beyond daily experience.
 As we develop, technologically, the surfaces we touch become increasingly synthetic and machine finished.
 I feel that what challenges us now is the reality of nature – wild, uncomfortable, dirty, unpackaged, visceral experience.”